abarnatan/App-Sales-Analysis/README.md

-# pandas-challenge
+# Heroes of Pymoli In App Sales Analysis

+## Scope:
 The purpose of this code is to analize in-app purchase data of a mobile game.
-The script is meant to create data frames for the following scenarios:
+The goal is to create data frames for the following criteria:

-- Total number of players
+#### Total number of players

-- General purchasing analysis
+#### General purchasing analysis
 	- Number of Unique Items
 	- Average Purchase Price
 	- Total Number of Purchases
 	- Total Revenue

-- Gender Demographics
+#### Gender Demographics
 	- Percentage and Count of Male Players
 	- Percentage and Count of Female Players
 	- Percentage and Count of Other / Non-Disclosed